peppolautoriteit-nl/publications/Guideline for the use of Identifiers on the Peppol network/Guideline for the use of Identifiers on the Peppol network.md

 KVK | 0106 | Used as primary ID for organizations without OIN OIN | 0190 & 9954 | Used as primary ID for organizations with OIN
 VAT |  9944 | Used for any VAT-registered organization
-IBAN | 9918 | Used as fallback for organizations without VAT
+GLN | 0088 | Used as fallback for organizations without VAT IBAN | 9918 | Used as fallback for organizations without VAT

 In the publication of these identifiers should be kept synchronized, and